awikkerink/activities/README.md

 ### Cert Fixes

-Use `/backport [release branch name]` to create a draft PR on the targeted release branch with the exact same changes in the source PR.
+Use `/backport [targeted release branch name]` to create a draft PR on the targeted release branch with the exact same changes in the source PR.
+`targeted release branch name` should be in the format `20.x.y` and the release branch should exist remotely, e.g. `release/20.21.7` -> `/backport 20.21.7`.

+Things to note:
-Make sure to review the changes carefully before marking the draft PR as ready or merging it into the cert branch.
+* Make sure to review the changes carefully before marking the draft PR as ready or merging it into the cert branch.

-`release branch name` should be in the format `20.x.y` (x and y should not have prepending zeroes) and the release branch should exist remotely.
-Use the backport command after changes in the source PR have been finalized (ideally after the source PR has been merged into `master`).
+* Use the backport command after changes in the source PR have been finalized (ideally after the source PR has been merged into `master`).
-If a backport PR has already been successfully created, further changes in the source PR should be put into a new PR or manually cherry-picked as multiple patches containing the same commits applied to the same destination branch would cause conflicts.
+* If a backport PR has already been successfully created, further changes in the source PR should be put into a new PR or manually cherry-picked as multiple patches containing the same commits applied to the same destination branch would cause conflicts.